 STANDISH — After 31 years, the Ellsworth baseball team is back on top.

-It wasn’t easy.
-In fact, for Ellsworth players and coaches, few games this year have been more nerve-wracking.
+This one was a grind; for Ellsworth players and coaches, few games this year have been more nerve-wracking.
 Yet by providing the dominant pitching and timely hitting they’ve been putting forth all season long, the Eagles are bringing a Gold Glove back to Downeast Maine.

 Ellsworth won the Class B championship for the fourth time in program history Saturday evening with a 2-0 victory over Freeport in the state title game at St. Joseph’s College in Standish.
 The win came as the Eagles combined a dominant pitching effort from senior Matt Burnett with a two-run fifth inning to claim their first state title since 1988.